Quick answer

 • The explainability layer provides transparency into how recommendations are made.

-• User interface delivers insights in an intuitive format.
+• User interface delivers crucial insights in an intuitive format.

 Today, businesses can use both AI-driven DSS and AI-based BI.
 What sets AI decision support tools apart from AI-based BI is their focus on action rather than insight alone.
 AI for business intelligence enhances dashboards and reports with advanced analytics to highlight trends and predict outcomes, but they still leave the interpretation and decision-making to humans.
 An AI DSS goes further by embedding prescriptive intelligence directly into the process.
 Instead of simply highlighting patterns or forecasts, it recommends the best course of action.